oncekuro/web-module-challenge-scope-and-closure/README.md

 ![Fenway Scoreboard](https://storage.googleapis.com/afs-prod/media/media:e959506330fd4e5890023c93cfbaac55/800.jpeg)

 There are layers upon layers of nested functions within the game of baseball.
-Your challenge today will be to work through tasks associated with these layers, and ultimately to produce a scoreboard that logs in the console.
+Your challenge today will be to work through tasks associated with these layers, and ultimately to produce a scoreboard that logs in the console

 ## Instructions